Gaurityagi1-commit/firebase/README.md

 # SalesFlow CRM (Next.js)

 This is a Next.js CRM application bootstrapped for Firebase Studio, designed for managing clients, quotations, and reminders.
-It includes user authentication.
+It includes user authentication and uses MongoDB as the database.

 ## Features